 Why “Canva Overwhelm” Is Killing Your Lead Gen (And How to Simplify Your Workflow)

-If you spend more time tweaking Canva than talking to people, your marketing isn’t helping you—it’s delaying you.
+If you spend more time tweaking Canva than talking to clients, your marketing isn’t helping you.
+It’s slowing you down.

 The Hidden Cost of “300 Templates for $15”